Statistics

 He now also works as a Professional Photographer!
 Portraiture and Landscapes being his speciality.
 He travels nowhere unless his destination offers good Photo opportunities.

-Ronnie Corbett (died 2016 aged 85) would be 94 - credited as Ambassador in From Raxacoricofallapatorius with Love(SJA)
+Ronnie Corbett (died 2016 aged 85) would have been 94 - credited as Ambassador in From Raxacoricofallapatorius with Love(SJA)

 Ronnie Corbett, CBE was a Scottish actor and comedian who had a long association with Ronnie Barker in the television comedy series The Two Ronnies.